Why is learning about your money important?

 Goals take several forms: short-term, intermediate-term and long-term.
 Short-term goals equate to three months or less, intermediate are usually reached within the year and long-term goals are plans for those of more than one year.
 Make your goals meaningful and write them down so you can see them often and integrate them into your everyday life.

-Visit the Personal Finance Topics at the top of this page to explore tips about budgeting and managing your money.
+Visit the Personal Finance Topics in the navigation menu to explore tips about budgeting and managing your money.